Cleaning & Organizing

 It’s still a great cleaner

-There are few things baking soda can’t do.
+There are few things baking soda can’t do—like all these ways to fix things with baking soda.
 It’s a great multipurpose cleaner and you can use it when you cook, to heal ailments, around the house, and even to make crafts for your kids.
 But there are some instances where baking soda causes more harm than good.
 While it can help you with most of your chores around the house, make sure avoid using it when cleaning these products.
-Check out these brilliant ways to fix things with baking soda.

 You’re going to want to stick with Windex when cleaning glass surfaces in your house.
 “Baking soda is an abrasive cleaner, so there is a chance that it will scratch your glass or mirror,” says Marcos Franco, an employee of Mighty Clean Home.
 If you’re looking for an all-natural cleaning substance, he suggests using vinegar on your glass surfaces instead.